-(Enrolled in Pre-K or Junior Kindergarten)
+(Child enrolled in Pre-K or Junior Kindergarten)

 Parents discuss and prepare for the next step into kindergarten, including but not limited to: choosing a school that meets their child’s and family’s needs, learning math and reading tools that will enhance kindergarten success, and finding ways to encourage self-confidence and independence.
-Also, every class features take-home crafts and recipes that focus on kindergarten readiness skills.

-(Enrolled in Kindergarten)
+(Child enrolled in Kindergarten)

 Come to this class for support, encouragement, and many laughs as we help moms and their children transition into elementary school.
 Topics will focus on nurturing a child’s autonomy, helping them set appropriate boundaries, fostering their awareness, and encouraging responsibility.